Bob Hope television specials

-The following is a list of Bob Hope television specials.
+The following is a list of Bob Hope's television specials.
 Hope made his television debut on the inaugural broadcast of Los Angeles station KTLA in January 1947 and appeared on various television shows, particularly Christmas specials and various entertainment specials for the U.S. Armed Forces.
 A total of 272 NBC variety specials hosted by Bob Hope were produced from 1950 to 1996.
 These variety specials were produced and broadcast in black-and-white up to December 1965; the December 1965 Christmas show and all subsequent Bob Hope specials were produced and broadcast in color.

 In addition to his television specials, Hope appeared on the series Bob Hope Presents the Chrysler Theatre from 1963 to 1967.